What is the main source of law authorising this entity form?

 Generally, there are alternative governing structures:

-• Board of Directors (Conselho de Administração) (or sole director (Administrador Único) if the share capital does not exceed €200,000) + Audit Board (Conselho Fiscal) (or Sole Auditor) (Fiscal Unico);
+- Board of Directors (Conselho de Administração) (or sole director (Administrador Único) if the share capital does not exceed €200,000) and an Audit Board (l) (or Sole Auditor) (Fiscal Unico);

-• Board of Directors (including an Audit Commission) + Auditor (Revisor Oficial de Contas – ROC);
+- Board of Directors (including an Audit Commission) and an Auditor (Revisor Oficial de Contas – ROC); and

-• Executive Board of Directors (or sole director if the share capital does not exceed €200,000) + General and Supervisory Board + Auditor.
+- Executive Board of Directors (or sole director if the share capital does not exceed €200,000) and a General and Supervisory Board and an Auditor.

 Other particularities

-Under Portuguese Law, Private Limited Companies may enter into legal mergers (whereby the Company ceases to exist by operation of Law and its assets are acquired under universal succession of title), legal spin-off of all or part of its assets (with universal succession of title of the relevant assets) and conversions (changing into another form of legal entity without ceasing to exist).
+Under Portuguese Law, corporations may enter into legal mergers (whereby another company is merged into the Company or the Company is itself merged into another company and ceases to exist by operation of Law and its assets are acquired under universal succession of title), legal spin-off of all or part of its assets (with universal succession of title of the relevant assets) and conversions (changing into another form of legal entity without ceasing to exist).

 International mergers are possible pursuant to EU legislation.